tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - Lazy
 - Term

-# Flow control
+# Blocks and Flow Controls

-Here is an overview of the `maat` syntax.

 We separate statements with a generic newline or a semicolon in case we have more than one statement on a single line.

 1. Blocks